 - 2 tbsp white sesame seeds, toasted

 - Season Vegetables: Bring a large pot of water to a boil.
-In a medium bowl, combine cabbage, carrots, edamame, bell peppers and 2 tbsp rice wine vinegar.
-Toss to combine, then set aside to pickle slightly while pasta cooks.
+In a medium bowl, combine cabbage, carrots, edamame, bell peppers, scallions, 1 tbsp rice wine vinegar and ¼ tsp salt.
+Toss to combine, then set aside to pickle slightly.

-- Cook Banza: Add Banza to pot with boiling water and cook according to package directions.
-Strain pasta with cold water (to stop the cooking process) and set aside.
+- Cook Banza: Once water is boiling, add Banza and cook according to package directions.
+Strain pasta, rinse with cold water to stop cooking and set aside.